 - Go Micro: They are used to build Microservices and are an RPC framework that is useful for – message encoding, load balancing, PRC client.

 - Go Kit: They are useful for programming dependencies, declarative composition, domain-driven design and are mostly imported as a binary package.

 - Gizmo: They are mostly used for component configurations, and maybe server implementations.

 Python is known for its large repository of in-built libraries.
 One needs to simply import those libraries to use them without any snag.
 It is well known for building APIs following RESTful protocols and is one of the best ways to implement microservice architecture.

 - Django, a Python framework, is known for its fast, excellent prototyping and implementation features, and provides better compatibility with PHP.

 There are a lot of programming language options out there.
 It is recommended to decide based on – project compatibility, training, and technical agility.

 The suggested steps for deploying are:

-- Select platforms to enable the microservices.
+- Select platforms to enable the microservice architecture.
 For example, connecting it with REST API to implement rules, commands, and routines.

 - Create independent loosely coupled software components that can be integrated using communication protocols.
 That includes protocols like - HTTP, TCP, and so on.

 - Try to opt for the decentralized data center to avoid full dependency on a single server/codebase.
 If possible, avoid routing all requests on a single database.

 - Decide how codes will be monitored for optimal speed.
 For example, using SSL for security and REST API for communication.